 I then assess the consequences of integration on local public services.
 I gathered data on two different public services transferred to the community level after integration: daycare services and public libraries.
-The results suggest that, in the average year after 2010, rural municipalities forced to integrate ended up with 20 to 30 percent fewer daycare spots and public libraries, compared to rural control municipalities.
+The results suggest that, in the average year after 2010, rural municipalities forced to integrate ended up with 20 to 30 percent fewer daycare spots and public libraries, compared to rural control municipalities, increasing the distance to public services for their residents.
 Urban municipalities, however, did not experience any decline in local public services.
-These results suggest that, while urban municipalities resisted integration to prevent further construction, rural municipalities resisted to avoid losing local public services.
 I provide additional evidence that the impact comes from their loss of control over the location of facilities and from ICs concentrating resources in more densely populated areas: rural municipalities forced to integrate did not experience any change in the number of schools, the location of which is decided nationally and thus not directly affected by intermunicipal cooperation.
+Hence, while resisting urban municipalities experienced an increase in construction, resisting rural municipalities experienced a loss of local public services.

-Finally, I investigate the benefits of integration in order to assess what resisting municipalities were willing to give up by not integrating.
-By enhancing cooperation and enabling municipalities to pool resources, integration is likely to improve large-scale public services.
-Specifically, it might help neighboring municipalities build larger and more efficient public transport networks.
-More-over, ICs are likely to generate extra fiscal revenues through a decrease in tax competition and thanks to the additional grants provided by the government to ICs.
+Finally, I investigate the consequences of integration on two additional aspects of consolidation: public transport and fiscal revenues.
+These two aspects should mainly entail benefits without specific local costs.
+Indeed, the ICs are in charge of expanding the public transport networks, with the explicit goal of connecting all member municipalities equally.
+Moreover, ICs are likely to generate extra fiscal revenues through a decrease in tax competition and thanks to the additional grants provided by the government to ICs.
 In line with these predictions, I find that municipalities that were forced to enter an IC became twice as likely to have access to public transport.
-They also experienced an increase of 14.5 percent per year in the fiscal resources available per resident, driven by additional state transfers and an increase in tax revenues.
+They also experienced an increase of 14.5 percent per year in the fiscal resources available per resident, an increase driven in equal proportion by additional state transfers and an increase in tax revenues.
 Crucially, those benefits are similar to those experienced by municipalities that voluntarily integrated prior to the law.
 While resisting municipalities experienced costs that other municipalities did not face, they entered ICs generating at least as much revenue and they benefited equally from an increased access to public transport.
-This suggests that they did not resist due to lower benefits, but to avoid the costs associated with increased construction for urban municipalities and with the loss of public services for rural municipalities.
-Although resisting municipalities are quite similar to municipalities that integrated voluntarily, based on socio-demographic, land-use, and political characteristics, they tend to be smaller than their neighbors and thus to end up with less bargaining power once integrated.
-All together, this suggests that municipalities resisted integration knowing that they would not be able to prevent their neighbors from imposing new construction on them or decreasing their access to public services.
+This suggests that they did not resist due to lower benefits, but to avoid the costs of integration: municipalities resisted integration knowing that they would not be able to prevent their neighbors from imposing new construction on them or decreasing their access to public services.

 The last part of the paper provides additional evidence supporting this interpretation.
-I first show that the costs experienced by resisting municipalities are unlikely to be driven by the fact that they entered an IC later on and were forced to do so, which could have triggered punishment by already integrated neighbors for having resisted so long.
-In particular, the impact is similar whether resisting municipalities entered longstanding communities, recently created ones, or even newly created ICs, suggesting that they would have experienced the same effects had they integrated earlier.
-Second, looking at ICs' composition at the end of the period of integration, in 2014, I provide evidence that resisting municipalities have, on average, a lower share of seats on the intermunicipal council and are more likely to end up in ICs that encompass a large municipality.
-They are thus the ones losing the most bargaining power upon integration, making them less able to fight ICs' decisions and more likely to bear the costs of integration.
+I show that the costs experienced by resisting municipalities are unlikely to be driven by the fact that they entered an IC later on and were forced to do so, which could have triggered punishment by already integrated neighbors for having resisted so long.
+Indeed, the impact is similar whether resisting municipalities entered longstanding communities, recently created ones, or even newly created ICs, suggesting that they would have experienced the same effects had they integrated earlier.